nomad-coe/nomad/docs/schemas/basics.md

 --8<-- "examples/docs/inheritance/hello.archive.yaml"
 ```

-Here are a few other build-in section definitions and packages of definitions:
+Here are a few other built-in section definitions and packages of definitions:

 |Section definition or package|Purpose|
 |---|---|